-Consequently, western states greeted positively the results of the referendum; President Bush called President Kravchuk to congratulate him and the White House welcomed "this expression of democracy which is a tribute to the spirit of the Ukrainian people."
+The West greeted positively the results of the referendum; President Bush called President Kravchuk to congratulate him and the White House welcomed "this expression of democracy which is a tribute to the spirit of the Ukrainian people."
 Canada, with its large Ukrainian population, was the only Western country immediately to recognize Ukraine.
-The European Community welcomed "the democratic manner in which the Ukrainian people declared their wish for their republic to attain full sovereignty," but went on to discuss Ukrainian obligations rather than make any mention of recognition in its statement.
+The European Community welcomed "the democratic manner in which the Ukrainian people declared their wish for their republic to attain full sovereignty," and went on to discuss Ukrainian obligations.